-The Energy Industry Voluntary Redress Scheme provides grants to charities registered in England, Wales or Scotland to cover incurred costs.
 When budgeting for staff costs, you should claim for actual gross salary costs plus overheads.
 A maximum overhead rate of 25% can be charged.
 Please be aware that we may ask for evidence of how your overhead rate is calculated, so you should be prepared to do that on request.
-If you are charging an overhead rate of 25%, you should not separately charge for items that would normally be included in overheads, such as office rental etc.
+If you are charging an overhead rate of 25%, you should not separately charge for items that would normally be included in overheads, such as office rental or utilities in the 'Other Costs' section.

-If you are subcontracting work to other organisations you can claim the full cost that you pay for the work, but you will need to have an open, competitive procurement policy (see section 3.6).
+If you are subcontracting work to other organisations you can claim the full cost that you pay for the work i.e. commercial day rates but you will need to have an open, competitive procurement policy (see section 3.6).